 A home is much more than just bricks and mortar, many of us will spend our very best times under the same roof as our loved ones.
 But such as life, nothing comes cheap and mortgages can take many years to pay off.
-This article aims to help you understand mortgage life insurance and why you may need it.
+This helpful guide aims to help you understand mortgage life insurance and why you may need it.

 So, what is mortgage life insurance?

 Mortgage life insurance is designed to help you pay off your mortgage or any other debts and loans you might have outstanding.
 When you die, your insurance provider pays out a cash lump sum to your loved ones to help with repayments for a mortgage.

 Nobody wants to leave their family with a mortgage to pay off.
 Therefore, this policy provides your loved ones with financial protection if you pass away during the policy term.

 There are two types of mortgage life insurance - decreasing term & level term.
 These types of term life insurance cover you for a set period of time (i.e 20 years).
 In this case, your policy term should reflect how long you expect to finish making mortgage payments.

 Another type of life cover that can be used to pay off a mortgage is whole life insurance.
 This type of cover is often the most expensive option for protection.
 A whole life policy covers you for the rest of your life, paying out a cash lump sum when you die.

 Unlike term life insurance, it pays out regardless of when you die.
 Your family can then use this money towards mortgage repayments and other costs.

 When you buy mortgage life insurance you pay your insurance provider fixed monthly premiums for the length of the policy.
 If you were to become terminally ill or die, the remainder of your mortgage will be paid off (check your chosen providers policy documents for further information and terminal illness definitions).